Hexseral/High-school-Database/Readme.md

 demonstrate what I have learned.
 When I first made this project I had little to no experience creating classes that inherit to construct objects <br />
 using overlaoded constructors.
 I struggled the most with data structures and manipulation, but I will be returning to fix this program after my <br />
 completion of data structures & algorithms. as shown in the code I struggled to manipulate the vectors I created.
 I really enjoyed the creation <br />
-of this program although I wish I had the ability to conceptualize and create a manipulatable data structure so I could pair students & teachers to <br />
-their designated courses.
+of this program although I wish I had the ability to conceptualize and create a manipulatable data structure so I could pair students & teachers to their designated courses.

 ## Demonstration